KahVille/kahville.github.io/README.md

 ## Welcome to My world!

-### Markdown
+### Who am I?

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Hi!
+My name is Ville Kähärä and I am a Bachelor of Engineering student with degree programme in information technology.
+I specialize in game programming.
+I love coffee and problem solving.